geoepi/challengeABM/README.md

 * **Focus:** Simulates FMDV spread across a network of interconnected farms, driven by livestock movement.
 * **Mechanisms:**
-    * Each farm runs an internal herd simulation using a computationally efficient probabilistic state-transition model (`simulate_within_herd_probabilistic_b`) where agents' progression through `Noninfectious`, `Preclinical`, and `Clinical` states is governed by Weibull-distributed durations.
+    * Each farm runs an internal herd simulation using a computationally efficient probabilistic state-transition model (`simulate_net_model`) where agents' progression through `Noninfectious`, `Preclinical`, and `Clinical` states is governed by Weibull-distributed durations.
     * Stochastic animal movements between farms (`simulate_farm_movements`) are based on network topology (Erdős–Rényi, small-world, or geometric with distance-weighting) and configurable movement probabilities/fractions.
     * Infected animals moving to susceptible farms can seed new outbreaks.
     * Optional quarantine logic (`detection_triggers_quarantine`, `detection_delay_hours`) can be applied to restrict movement from farms once clinical signs are detected.